5l1v3r1/Nanitor/README.md

 # Nanitor
-#### A script can help you to install the nanitor agent(64&32) and the necessary packages in RedHat distribution easily.
+#### This script can help you to install the nanitor agent (64&32) and the necessary packages in RedHat distribution .
 # Notes
   ###### Auther AbedAlqaderSwedan
   ###### Usage ./script 192.168.1.1 nanitor.bank.com